Mount Lebanon Mutasarrifate: The double Qa’im-Maqamate of Mount Lebanon

 Foreign countries played a major role in worsening sectarian hatreds.
 The British, after their Protestant missionaries were unable to win a large audience of native Lebanese Christians, supported and encouraged the Druze and supplied them with money and weapons, as did the French for the Maronites, with most of Britain and France's agents being Orientalists who spent many years in the Levant.
-For all of these reasons, the atmosphere in Mount Lebanon had become filled with tensions between the Maronites and the Druze, and was liable to explode at any moment for the most trivial of reasons.
+For all of these reasons, the atmosphere in Mount Lebanon had become filled with tensions between the Maronites and the Druze by the end of 1850, and was liable to explode at any moment for the most trivial of reasons.